tersesystems/echopraxia/README.md

 ));
 ```

-So far so good, but logging strings and numbers can get tedious.
+So far so good.
+But logging strings and numbers can get tedious.
 Let's go into custom field builders.

 ### Custom Field Builders